 It is easy to get frustrated on Florida’s roads.
 From heavy traffic to drivers who are not paying attention to the road ahead, multiple factors can contribute to having a bad commute or an unsettling moment behind the wheel.
 But, frustration should not lead to aggressive behavior.
-Road rage is extremely dangerous, and this is a fact that West Palm beach car accident lawyer Gregg Hollander knows all too well.
-Call the Hollander Law Firm today to schedule a free consultation.
+Road rage is extremely dangerous, and this is a fact that West Palm Beach car accident lawyer Gregg Hollander knows all too well.
+Call Hollander Law Firm at (561)-556-7873 today or contact our West Palm Beach office to schedule a free consultation.
 We are available 24/7 to take your call.

 If you or someone you love is a victim of road rage, you should seek help promptly.
 Simply put, there is no excuse for lashing out, behaving recklessly or aggressively, or becoming violent while driving.
 Drivers who commit road rage deserve to be held accountable, and Florida law entitles victims of road rage accidents to recover just compensation for their accident-related losses.

 What Actions Qualify as “Road Rage”?

 While “road rage” is a common term and victims of road rage are entitled to compensation under Florida law, the Florida Statutes do not actually define the term.
 The closest definition in the Florida Statutes appears in Section 316.1923, which defines the traffic offense of “aggressive careless driving.”Speeding, performing unsafe lane changes, passing improperly, following too closely, failing to yield the right of way and running red lights all constitute aggressive careless driving under Section 316.1923.

 Of course, road rage goes much further than these prohibited acts.
 A frequently-cited report from the National Highway Traffic Safety Administration (NHTSA) describes road rage as follows: